Installing SDL2 Libraries Manually on Windows

 Where is our .exe file?

-The location where visual studio places your executable is called the Output Directory, and is configured from project properties, under Configuration Properties > General > Output Directory
+The location where Visual Studio places your executable is called the Output Directory, and is configured from project properties under Configuration Properties > General > Output Directory

---- Build started: Project: SDL, Config: Debug x64
+Build started: Project: SDL2, Config: Debug x64

 Was this lesson useful?